bids-standard/bids-specification/macros_doc.md

 where necessary in the macro call.

 So always better to check if that term is not used somewhere else before making a change in the yml file.
-When in doubt add the change directly in the Macro call and ask the BIDS maintainers for help.
+When in doubt add the change directly in the macro call and ask the BIDS maintainers for help.

 #### Adding a new term to the table